resoltico/FTLLexEngine/docs/DOC_01_Core.md

 ---
-spec_version: AFAD-v1
-project_version: 0.37.0
+afad: "3.0"
+version: "0.38.0"
-context: CORE
+domain: CORE
-last_updated: 2025-12-26T18:00:00Z
-maintainer: claude-opus-4-5
-retrieval_hints:
+updated: "2025-12-28"
+route:
-  keywords: [FluentBundle, FluentLocalization, add_resource, format_pattern, format_value, has_message, validate_resource, introspect_message]
+  keywords: [FluentBundle, FluentLocalization, add_resource, format_pattern, format_value, has_message, has_attribute, validate_resource, introspect_message, thread_safe]
-  answers: [how to format message, how to add translations, how to validate ftl, how to check message exists, how to use bundle]
+  questions: ["how to format message?", "how to add translations?", "how to validate ftl?", "how to check message exists?", "how to make bundle thread safe?"]
-  related: [DOC_02_Types.md, DOC_04_Runtime.md, DOC_05_Errors.md]
 ---

 # Core API Reference